 Digitalization: the origins of the superhero pathologist

 Now, back to pondering the rise of machines.
 Nature published a survey in 2019 assessing physician perspectives on the integration of AI into diagnostic pathology.
 The survey found that only a small number expressed fear that AI will displace the pathologist out of their job.
 So what then, will AI enable?

 Firstly it should be noted that AI is not the first wave of digitization to hit this field of medicine.
 Digital pathology has been around for quite a few years.
 It has allowed pathologists to at least stop hunching over a microscope as images are digitized and can be viewed on a computer.
 There are also no more issues transporting slides; these can be shared digitally, and this is made especially easy with a cloud-based platform like Aiforia.

 While digital pathology has certainly made the pathologist’s life easier ergonomically, machine intelligence is set to not only ease the pathologist’s life but to actually supercharge them.
 The fear of replacement is not real in this field but rather AI will take over the jobs of the pathologist that they should not be doing in the first place.

 The pathologist is also empowered with AI as the technology brings with it a method that allows standardization.
-Artificial intelligence algorithms analyze consistently, removing inter- and intra-observer bias.
-Dr Sjöblom, a pathologist at the University of Helsinki, when asked about using Aiforia’s deep learning AI platform, described the standardization it produces: “And what’s more, the results are completely consistent.
+AI algorithms analyze consistently, removing inter- and intra-observer bias.
+Dr Sjöblom, a pathologist at the University of Helsinki (finland), when asked about using Aiforia’s deep learning AI platform, described the standardization it produces: “And what’s more, the results are completely consistent.
 The AI doesn’t have bad days like us humans do.”